seanpourgoutzidis/ECE444-F2023-Lab5/README.md

 For my contribution to my project's unit test, I have added a unit test for our project's database connection and gleaning of information.
 I added this as I was working on the "For You" recommended page functionality for our site, which relies on connecting to our relational database.
+It checks first if we can access the database and then if we can pull the events from the database.
 It is available in our our repo under the tests folder in betula_test.py under the Sean comment.
 It is currently available [here](https://github.com/ECE444-2023Fall/project-1-web-application-design-group19-webcrafters/blob/Unit-Tests-(Lab-5)/tests/betula_test.py#L150-L193).